underscoredotspace/ng-isvisible/README.md

 Please try out the [example] (https://underscoredotspace.github.io/ng-isvisible/demo/) in the demo folder.

 ##Optional Attributes
-The delay between scroll and update can be altered from the default 300ms by adding `vis-delay="[ms]"` to the `vis-outer` element.
+The delay between scroll and update can be altered from the default 300ms by adding `vis-delay="500"` (500ms) to the `vis-outer` element.
 You can also add `vis-remove="true"` to the inner elements if you never want the visble state to be set back to false if it has been seen already.
 This behaviour may slightly speed up running.

 ##Limitations
 - Could probably still be faster